rednafi/rubric/README.md

 root
 ├── .flake8                # Config file for .flake8
-├── .gitignore             # Python specific .gitignore file ├── makefile               # Makefile containing the commands to lint your code ├── pyproject.toml         # Toml file to with the configs for mypy, black & isort ├── README.md              # A readme boilerplate
+├── .gitignore             # Python specific .gitignore file ├── Makefile               # Makefile containing the commands to lint your code ├── pyproject.toml         # Toml file to with the configs for mypy, black & isort ├── README.md              # A readme boilerplate
 ├── requirements-dev.in    # File to specify the top level dev requirements